Matt Davies (rugby league)

-Matt Davies (born 9 April 1998) is a professional rugby league footballer who plays as a for the London Broncos in the Super League.
+Matt Davies (born 9 April 1998) is a professional rugby league footballer who plays as a for the Cairns Brothers who play in Cairns District Rugby League.

-He has spent time on loan from the Broncos at the London Skolars, Oxford and the Coventry Bears in League 1.
+He played for the London Broncos in the Super League, and has spent time on loan from the Broncos at the London Skolars, Oxford and the Coventry Bears in League 1.

 Background

 Davies was born in Guildford, Surrey, England.

 Junior Rugby League was played at Elmbridge Eagles.

 Career

 In 2018 Davies made his professional début for the London Broncos against the Dewsbury Rams in Round 12 of the Championship.
 He played off the bench in the Million Pound Game on 7 October 2018 against Toronto Wolfpack helping London Broncos return to Super League.

 On 5 April 2019 he made his full Super League début for the London Broncos against the Warrington Wolves.

 Early in 2023 he played in Cairns Brothers in Australia.

 On 15 October 2023, he played in the London Broncos upset Million Pound Game victory over Toulouse Olympique.

 February 2025 returned to play for Cairns Brothers who play in Cairns District Rugby League in Australia.